abdulrahman19/Pershama/mysql/docs/data-types/binary.md

 If strict SQL mode is not enabled and you assign a value to a `BINARY` column that exceeds the column's maximum length, the value is truncated to fit and a warning is generated.

 When `BINARY` values are stored, they are right-padded with the pad value to the specified length.
 The pad value is 0x00 (the zero byte).
-Values are right-padded with 0x00 on insert, and no trailing bytes are removed on select.
+Values are right-padded with 0x00 on insert, **and no trailing bytes are removed on select**.
 All bytes are significant in comparisons, including ORDER BY and DISTINCT operations.
 0x00 bytes and spaces are different in comparisons, with 0x00 < space.

 Example: For a `BINARY(3)` column, 'a ' becomes 'a \0' when inserted. 'a\0' becomes 'a\0\0' when inserted.
 Both inserted values remain unchanged when selected.

+For those cases where trailing pad bytes are stripped or comparisons ignore them, like if a column has an index that requires unique values, inserting into the column values that differ only in number of trailing pad bytes will result in a duplicate-key error.
+For example, if a table contains 'a', an attempt to store 'a\0' causes a duplicate-key error.

 **Create a table:**